-The licence fee must be paid at the start of each reporting year.

-Information on fees is available on the Climate Active website at www.climateactive.org.au.
+An invoice for the licence fee is issued at the start of each reporting year.
+The invoice must be paid within 30 days of receipt.
+Information on fees is available on the Department's website at www.environment.gov.au/carbon-neutral.